sahilpaayj/Act/README.md

 - python 3.11.8
 - macOS (for now)
+- tesseract OCR downloaded (change path, make this a env)

 #### 1. Install Poetry
 Poetry is a tool for dependency management and packaging in Python.